thu-coai/EVA/README.md

 ## 1 Introduction

 EVA is an open-domain Chinese pre-trained model, which contains the largest Chinese dialogue model with 2.8B parameters and is pre-trained on WDC-Dialogue, including 1.4B Chinese dialogue data from different domains.
-Our paper, data, codes and model parameters will be released soon.
+Paper link: https://arxiv.org/abs/2108.01547.

 ## 2 Dataset